skupperproject/skupper/cmd/bootstrap/README.md

 # Bootstrapping non-kubernetes sites

-In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using a locally built binary, that can be produced by running `make build-bootstrap`, using the quay.io/skupper/bootstrap:v2-latest container image by calling `./cmd/bootstrap/bootstrap.sh` with the appropriate flags.
+In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using the Skupper CLI, using the quay.io/skupper/skupper-cli:v2-latest container image by calling `./cmd/bootstrap/bootstrap.sh` with the appropriate flags.